FullScreenShenanigans/gulp-shenanigans/README.md

 ### `shenanigans.json`

-gulp-shenangigans is configured a project's `shenanigans.json`.
+gulp-shenanigans is configured a project's `shenanigans.json`.
 The settings match the `IProjectSchema` interface in [src/definitions.ts](src/definitions.ts).